SuperOfficeDocs/superoffice-docs/docs/api/webapi/agents/index.md

 # Agents WebAPI

 The Agents API contains everything in the normal web service API but does not attempt to model entities.
+It exposes the latest Services agents and functions.
 All operations are accessed using HTTP POST.

 > [!NOTE]
 > The agents do not return HTTP errors - a failed call will return NULL instead.